hysmichael/srt_fcpxml_converter/README.md

                         output.
 In seconds
 ```

-Input file name '-i' and ouput file name '-o' are required.
+Input file name `-i` and ouput file name `-o` are required.
 They have to be either .srt or .fcpxml files.

-You can create your own fcpxml template (change framerate, set text location, format, etc.) using Final Cut Pro.
+You can create your own fcpxml template (change framerate, set text location, format, etc.) using Final Cut Pro and then export as .fcpxml.
 The script will use the **first** title in the timeline as the prototype to create all title elements.

 Please also make sure the framerate is correctly specified in your template (as `fcpxml>resources>format>frameDuration`)